work-shop/dileonardo-website/wp-content/plugins/wp-meta-seo/readme.txt

 1. Google Analytics integration with all main information and view selection

 == Changelog ==

+= 4.0.6 =
+ * Add : Quick SEO content preview style for WordPress 5.2
+ * Fix : Bulk action and meta bulk apply to all images
+ * Fix : Resize and edit meta information in image editor
+ * Fix : Put back the sitemap URL instead of the server path
+ * Fix : Add short description for WooCommerce in SEO analysis

+= 4.0.5 =
+ * Fix : Add index to improve the query performance
+ * Fix : Rredirect link with xlink
+ * Fix : Display of HTML Sitemap theme with DIVI theme
+ * Fix : Redirect link in custom redirect

 = 4.0.4 =
  * Add : Compatible of the SEO checker and ACF fields